-Name of Student: Grade: Advisor:
+Grade: Advisor:

-All students at Sacramento New Technolo service hours.
-These hours are intended to connect them to the ever present needs of o provide them with the experiences in the community t •
+40 community service hours.
+Thes se hours are intended to pro igh School are required to complete wide them with the experiences in the r communities in giving and serving.

-Please complete by providing the following ng information:
+Please complete by providing the f ollowing information:

-Name of Business/Organization/Entity/Ve ndor:
+Name of Business/Organization/Er ntity/Vendor:

-Date of Service: F. 160'
+Date of Service:

 Start Time: End Time:

-Total Number of Hours Completed:
+Tasks/Duties Performed by the stud

-Signature and Title of person supervising the student:
+Total Number of Hours Completed

-(please attach business card) -
+Total Number of Hours Completed :

-If this was a community event, please at ttach a photo or co py of the event flier.
+:

-Student Signature:
+Total Number of Hours Completed Signature and Title of person super : rvising the student:

-Parent Signature:Advisor Signature:
+Total Number of Hours Completed Signature and Title of person super (please attach business card) If this was a community event, pl : rvising the student: lease attach a photo or co py of the event flier.

-- 10 - 10 01 5 16 Hattaro
+Total Number of Hours Completed Signature and Title of person super (please attach business card) : vising the student: lease attach a photo or co Date: